c-lombardi23/FOCAL/docs/source/full_guide.rst

 Now that you have the optimal hyperparameters from the search, run the ``train_cnn.json`` file again.
 The resulting metrics should improve significantly with the correct parameters.

-You may still want to experiment with ``early_stopping``, checkpoints, and other training options to achieve the best final model.
+You may still want to experiment with ``early_stopping``, ``checkpoints``, and other training options to achieve the best final model.
+This is done experimentally.
+There is no established routine for always achieving the ideal model state.

 Step 4: Train MLP or XGBoost Regression Model
 ---------------------------------------------